 Owner of Villa Vida Nova, a home that received the accolade, Nigel Stringer said that he is thrilled with the recognition.

-Villa Vida Nova is available to book directly or through TripAdvisor Rentals if you prefer where travelers can search, compare and book hundreds of thousands of properties worldwide.
+Villa Vida Nova is available to book directly or if you prefer through TripAdvisor Rentals where travelers can search, compare and book hundreds of thousands of properties worldwide.
 Choose properties with Payment Protection to enjoy safe and secure payment.

 The Certificate of Excellence recognises properties that meet strict criteria, which take into account customer service as well as quantity and quality of reviews.